 In 2013, a walk was opened in the seven acre pasture opposite the garden enabling visitors to enjoy the groups of specimen trees planted in 1994/95.
 A guide to the trees written by Paul Nicholls is available to all visitors to the garden.

 Head Gardener Paul Nicholls retired in March 2018 after almost twenty years leading the gardening team.
-Our Head Gardener is now Jacky Rae, who worked alongside Paul for many years, assisted by Gareth Griffiths and Tom Allen.
+Our Head Gardener is now Jacky Rae, who worked alongside Paul for many years, assisted by Gareth Griffiths and Tom Benfield.